 “Of course, I would love to have had more fights by now.
 But when the situation is out of your control, what can you do?

-“You can be pissed off that things aren’t going to change in the next few weeks while this lockdown is still on but what’s it going to achieve?
+“You can be p***ed off that things aren’t going to change in the next few weeks while this lockdown is still on, but what will it achieve?

-“That terrestrial exposure on free-to-air Channel 5 is going to be such a bonus for my career.
+“That terrestrial exposure on free-to-air Channel 5 will be a bonus for my career.
 They’re 100 percent backing me.

-“With Mick’s expertise in managing and promoting I feel that I’m in the best place that I can be.
+“With Mick’s expertise in managing and promoting, I feel I’m in the best place I can be.
 I want to achieve my aim of becoming a World Champion.

 “I want to squeeze in four fights this year if we can get going by September.
-It will be an amazing thing to do and I’ve asked Mick to look into it.
+It will be fantastic, and I’ve asked Mick to look into it.

-“That will certainly scrape all the ring rust off that will leave me firing on all cylinders for 2021.”
+“That will certainly scrape all the ring rust off, leaving me firing on all cylinders for 2021.”

 OKOLIE vs GLOWACKI

-Prior to the lockdown, Chamberlain’s fierce rival Lawrence Okolie – who inflicted the solitary loss on his record, was lined up for a world title shot.
+Before the lockdown, Chamberlain’s fierce rival Lawrence Okolie – who inflicted the lone loss on his record, was lined up for a world title shot.

-The WBO decided Okolie’s victory over ‘Chambo’ was enough to give a rankings boost.
-Okolie then won the British, Commonwealth, and European titles into the bargain.
+The WBO decided Okolie’s victory over ‘Chambo’ was enough to boost rankings.
+Okolie then won the British, Commonwealth, and European titles in the bargain.

 Okolie is now set to battle Krzysztof Glowacki for the vacant WBO strap.
 If successful, Chamberlain wants to be in the shake-up for a rematch.

-“This time I will insist on a neutral referee.
-And I won’t let him hug me like I’m his girlfriend.”
+“This time, I will insist on a neutral referee.
+And I won’t let him hug me like his girlfriend.”

-Concluding with his views on Okolie vs Glowacki, Chamberlain leaned slightly towards his old rival.
+Concluding his views on Okolie vs Glowacki, Chamberlain leaned slightly towards his old rival.

 “It’s a very good fight.
 Okolie has the power and strength to do something big.

 “Glowacki’s a southpaw as well.
 He’s also got a big chance.
-I see it 60/40 in Okolie’s favour to win,” predicted Chamberlain.
+I see it 60/40 in Okolie’s favor to win,” predicted Chamberlain.